mkpetterson/cancer-prediction/README.md

 ## Introduction

-Cancer is the second leading cause of death in the United States (1), with over 1.7 million people expected to be diagnosed this year (2).
+Cancer is the second leading cause of death in the United States<sup>1</sup>, with over 1.7 million people expected to be diagnosed this year<sup>2</sup>.
 Among the different types of cancer, lung and breast are the most common.
 Radiography is one of the first diagnostic tests used to diagnose tumors and subsequent biopsy can determine if a tumor is malignant of benign.
 Early detection is key to improving outcomes.

-The advent of image classsification thorugh machine learning has given the medical industry another tool with which to help diagnose patients.
+The advent of image classification through machine learning has given the medical industry another tool with which to help diagnose patients.
 While advanced imaging algorithms and neural networks cannot replace medical professionals, this technology can help guide the diagnosis.

 The goal of this project was to build a simple breast cancer image classifier using convolutional neural networks using both histology (microscopic) images from biopsies and radiographic images (mammograms).
 Additionally, Radon transforms and Fast Fourier Transforms were applied to see if they could augment the predictions.
 2 different CNNs were investigated: Tensorflow and Pytorch-based FastAI.